If you're going into HVAC, then you will be handling refrigerants. To do so, you will need to earn your EPA certification.

 Type 2: Your knowledge of servicing or disposing of high pressure appliances will be put to the test with this portion of the exam.
 You’ll need to be proficient in leak detection, which is one of the main subjects on this test.
 Refrigeration, safety, recovery techniques and requirements, as well as leak repair requirements are also subjects you’ll be tested on.
 You must receive a 70 percent (18 out of 25 questions) in order to pass.
 This test is in addition to the core exam, which you must pass first.

-Type 3: Type 3 is about Servicing or Dispensing of Low-Pressure Appliances.
-While Type 2 and Type 3 have major similarities, Type 3 concentrates on the low-pressure appliances, with the concentration of the test being focused on leakage and leak-test pressurization methods.
+Type 3: Type 3 is about servicing or dispensing of low-pressure appliances.
+While Type 2 and Type 3 have major similarities, Type 3 concentrates on the low-pressure appliances, with the objective of the test being focused on leakage and leak-test pressurization methods.
 This test is also in addition to your core exam, and you need to answer 18 out of the 25 questions (70 percent) correctly in order to pass.
 You must complete and pass the core portion before you are eligible to sit for this exam.

 Universal Certification: Once you’ve passed the Core exam, along with Types 1-3 (in that order), you’ll be awarded the Universal Certification.
 Becoming Universally Certified will allow you to work with all types of appliances and refrigerants, broadening your range of job opportunities.